ArtanVafaei/Image-Caption-Pre-training/README.md

 # End-to-End Pre-training for Image Captioning

-- If you have cloned the repository, please check the how to use section
+- If you have cloned the repository, please check the "How to use" section
 - For Proposal Detail, check Proposal.pdf

 # How to use our program